 Dennis Lindsay is the recreation director and owner of PROformance Athletes Gym.
-As a strength and conditioning coach Dennis has worked with over 100 current NHL players, 20 individual Olympians, 3 Olympic teams, and dozens of professional athletes from other sports, along with university varsity teams.
+As a strength and conditioning coach Dennis has worked with over 100 current NHL players, 20 individual Olympians, three Olympic teams, and dozens of professional athletes from other sports, along with university varsity teams.
 Prior to becoming a conditioning coach, Dennis also competed as a nationally ranked athlete in swimming, representing Canada at the International level.

 What are some good warm-up exercises?

 The best warm-up exercises hit several muscle groups and move lots of joints at the same time.
-Some good examples are walking lunges, high knee running on the spot, heel kicks on the spot and light push-ups (if you’re good at them).
+Some good examples are walking lunges, high knee running on the spot, heel kicks on the spot, and light push-ups (if you’re good at them).

 Are there any great morning, just-got-out-of-bed exercises?

 You know, something to wake you up and get your blood flowing for the day?
 If you are going to do any exercise first thing in the morning I would recommend a sit-up routine.
-Pick any three sit-ups you have done in the past and perform them for 30 to 60 seconds each with the same amount of rest in between.
+Pick any three sit-ups you have done in the past and perform them for 30 to 60 seconds each with the same amount of rest between.
 Two to three sets should be enough to get your body going.
 Oh yeah, remember to roll out of bed and land on the floor; doing sit-ups on a soft surface can be bad for your back.

-What are two good after-school/work exercises?
+What are two good after school/work exercises?